Sankalp-Boolchandani/Learning-Django/readme.md

   - __icontains is used to search related queries if they contain the specified string in the search option
   - autheticate: in built django function that helps us check the credentials for logging in
   - login: in built django function that logs in the user for a session, i.e. using this function helps save login details of a user for a specific time or till one logs out.
 Basically helps logging in.
+  - related_name in models play an important role when using a foreign key. always give reasonable/appropriate names.
+Its like pointing to a specific table to get data of a from it referencing foreign key.

 # Migrations: